Le7Sel/interpreter/README.md

 ```bash
 python3 thue.py
 ```
 Typing this command will ask for a file name to read containing the thue program.
-Once entered, it will run the thue program.
+Once entered, it will run the thue program and show the steps and instructions it is following.

+There is a sample programm '**adder**' to test thue.py which adds 2 integers.